 Underwater art

-Leeghwater first gained fame for his "underwater art.
+Leeghwater first gained fame for his 'underwater art'.
 This probably involved a primitive diving bell.
-In April 1605, he and two companions gave a demonstration in a pond near The Hague for Princes Maurice and Frederik Hendrik.
+In April 1605, he and two friends gave a demonstration in a pond near The Hague for Princes Maurits and Frederik Hendrik.
 A year later, Leeghwater and his friends repeated this stunt at the Amsterdam fair.
-Leeghwater then even played a piece of music on a wind instrument underwater, ate some pears in half and wrote something on a sheet of paper.
-Between 700 and 800 spectators came to see the spectacle, including Dirck van Os, a wealthy merchant.
+Leeghwater even played a piece of music on a wind instrument underwater, ate half a number of pears, and wrote something on a piece of paper.
+Between 700 and 800 spectators came to watch the spectacle, including Dirck van Os, a wealthy merchant.
 Afterwards, his name was on everyone's lips.